Parents as partners in successful Relationships Education

-The latest DfE draft Relationships Education Guidance emphasis the key role parents play as partners in successful Relationships Education - as do we!
+The latest DfE Relationships Education Guidance emphasis the key role parents play as partners in successful Relationships Education, and we fully support that approach.

-We are happy to provide support in implementing all of the DfE's recommendations below:
+We are happy to provide support in implementing all of the DfE's recommendations, as outlined below.

 - Schools must teach Relationships Education with respect for the backgrounds and beliefs of pupils and parents whilst ensuring pupils are provided with knowledge relating to the Law.